Quantifying the resilience benefits of undergrounding a circuit with utility data: Conclusions and Discussion

 \section{Conclusions and Discussion}

 We used a historical rerun method to quantify the benefits that the utility would have achieved if it had undergrounded 80\% of its overhead distribution circuits, and demonstrated the method using two overhead circuits.
 This data-driven method leverages the wealth of historical outage data readily available within a utility's Outage Management System.
-This historical data contains a comprehensive record of past outages, encompassing information on all relevant factors that have demonstrably influenced their occurrence.
+This historical data contains a comprehensive record of past outages, including all relevant factors that have demonstrably influenced their occurrence.
 These factors include weather events, system reconfigurations, infrastructure aging, accidents, load fluctuations, policy changes, and past resource/infrastructure upgrades.

 The proposed approach uses historical data for simulated underground circuits to analyze how the undergrounded circuit would have performed during the same historical period.
+It can also be used to validate the benefits of undergrounding for lines that have already been converted from overhead to underground.
 By grounding the analysis in already observed data, the historical approach significantly reduces the uncertainties inherent in outage analysis compared to methods that rely on uncertain modeling with detailed physical models and assumptions about the future.
 This data-driven approach yields a more robust and reliable quantification of the potential benefits of undergrounding the distribution circuit.

 Leveraging existing historical outage data stored within utilities' Outage Management Systems also offers several other advantages.
 Firstly, this data is readily available, obviating the need for additional data collection efforts.
 Secondly, the proposed approach is computationally efficient, requiring minimal computational resources.
 This enables straightforward implementation on existing utility infrastructure, significantly reducing the implementation burden for utilities.